Illustrated featured image of Mobile, Mobile, Alabama — a Kick-It Pick

 Common questions

-How much does it cost?
+How much does it cost to attend?

 Kicked it?
 Send us your photo and the date you went to kicked@kickitpicks.com — the best ones get featured on this page.